Overview

 Changing permissions in an FTP client

-This example uses Filezilla.
-You can either click the checkboxes, or type in the Numeric value of the permissions you need to change.
+You can then either check the boxes, or type in the Numeric value of the permissions you need to change.